Hiring Best Practices in a Competitive Job Market

 Welcome to the new normal.

-It wasn’t so long ago that prospective applicants were clambering and fighting for the best jobs out there.
-Now, however, the tables have turned and it’s a highly competitive job market.
-But thanks to a healthier and scarce job market, you’ve now got to work harder to entice and hire stellar employees.
+It wasn’t so long ago that prospective applicants were clambering and fighting for the best jobs.
+Now, however, the tables have turned, and it’s a highly competitive job market.
+But thanks to a healthier and scarce job market, you’ve got to work harder to entice and hire stellar employees.

-While some hiring best practices are better left in the past, like using traditional job descriptions and posting practices, others are not.
+While some hiring best practices, like traditional job descriptions and posting practices, should be abandoned, others should not.

 Here are 3 hiring best practices you should be using to land the best workers for your business.